TimDouglas28/Border-Theory/README.md

         frequency plots for journalists during baseline period.
 ## Requirements for code
 The requirements (with python >= 3.9) can be found [here](https://github.com/TimDouglas28/Border-Theory/blob/main/requirements.txt)
+Users are encouraged to email the lead author (Tim Douglas - timothy.douglas.21@ucl.ac.uk) to access the dataset required to run the model.